martinzokov/hostr-stack/docs/fresh-vps-setup.md

 Dokploy's Better Auth public URL, adds the new trusted origin, waits for the new HTTPS admin endpoint, and then deploys the service domains through that endpoint.

-To only update `.env` and deploy later:
+To only update generated service domains and deploy later:

 ```sh
 bin/hostr-stack domain --domain example.com --no-deploy